Guided Bone & Tissue Regeneration

 Gum disease has traditionally been treated by eliminating the gum pockets by trimming away the infected gum tissue and by re-contouring the uneven bone tissue.
 Although this is still an effective way of treating gum disease, new and more sophisticated procedures are used routinely today.
 One of these advancements is guided bone regeneration, also referred to as guided tissue regeneration.
 This procedure is used to stabilize endangered teeth or to prepare the jaw for dental implants.

 The effectiveness of the procedure generally depends on the patient’s willingness to follow a strict postoperative diet and careful oral care.
-Dr. Whytosek will help you determine if bone regeneration surgery is right for you.
+Drs.
+Whytosek or Halpern will help you determine if bone regeneration surgery is right for you.